MoonPoet/xaprb-src/content/blog/fitbit-versa-smartwatch.md

 The Versa lets you install apps, but I seldom use them.
 The default ones are mostly useless, other than the workout tracker, timer, and alarm.
 It feels like someone said "we have to have apps" and that was the end of the discussion.
 So we got apps, but not good apps, nor a design that makes any app a good idea.

 There's a weather app, for example, but it doesn't display current weather predictions.
 It just shows nothing and says I need to sync the watch with the iPhone app, even immediately after syncing.
 And if the weather forecast is only updated as of the last time I used my phone, what's the point?
-If I'm going to have to pick up my phone to get updated weather information, I'd rather just look at the weather app on my phone instead!
+If I'm going to have to pick up my phone to get updated weather information, I'd rather just look at the weather app on my phone instead![^weather]

 The single most useful app would be an agenda view of my calendar, but there isn't one preinstalled.
 After the ordeal of trying to find a decent clock face, I took one look at all of the third-party calendar app offerings and found myself completely unwilling to even try the first one.
 The thought of searching, installing, trying, and who-knows-what-else---potentially worrying about having to grant and revoke permissions for example---was too much for me.